-Students are responsible for cooperating with school authorities to keep our schools free of drugs, tobacco, and alcohol.
+Students are responsible for cooperating with school authorities to keep our schools free of drugs, tobacco, nicotine, any electronic nicotine delivery system, liquid nicotine and non-nicotine vaping products, and alcohol.
 Students should report any presence of chemicals on school grounds.
 Students with a chemical violation will be referred to the Student Support Service team.
 A Chemical Health Counselor is available to students.
 Call the Guidance Office for more information.